-Blog written by Leslie Wan
+Blog by Hilary Sherlock with message and formatting by Leslie Wan

 Hilary Sherlock writes...............“Can we do it again, I hope when school starts we can do it, I know I come late

 so I only catch one time, but I really like it.”

 Coming from our most skeptical and critical member of staff, this comment took all of us by surprise, especially as the” it” she was referring to was a group meditation exercise.
 During the second week of our summer program, Sister Tram had led us, children and adults together, through basic guided meditation.
 Now at the end of our summer school we were reflecting on our experiences, on the weeks activities, on what new knowledge we had gained, and on what dormant skills had been refreshed.
 A small group of us had been planning this two week camp for what seemed a very long time.
 Through the intervention of Farnoosh Droodgar of LEAD Outreach Initiatives ,(Leadership, Empowerment, Action, and Development) a Canadian based N.G.O that spends so much time and effort helping good things happen in needy places, and Sr. Gene Poore from the Dominican Sisters of Peace, we hosted a two week summer program for our younger students.
 As part of our outreach partnership with The Hope Valley Experimental School in Kingston, a few of their students were invited to participate.
 Occupational and physio therapists, Sr. Mary and Sr. Tram agreed to come.